casutton/casutton.github.io/_posts/2017-09-19-arxiv-double-blind.md

 ACL 2017 required all submissions to [declare if they had been prepublished](http://acl2017.org/calls/papers/#multiple-submission-policy).
 Reviewers were notified that a paper had been prepublished.
 Prepublished papers that were not declared as such were summarily rejected.
 Unfortunately I don't understand the rationale for how this stringent requirement was meant to help.
 Remember, the goal is not to prevent all papers from being unblind-*able*, it's to prevent too many papers from being unblind-*ed*.

 This could be a good idea if the hope is to warn reviewers that they should be careful about searching the web for the paper's title during the review process.
-The problem with this idea though, is that it does not help if the authors very reasonable prepublish the paper just *after* submission.
+The problem with this idea though, is that it does not help if the authors very reasonably prepublish the paper just *after* submission.
 So really, all reviewers need to be careful, all the time, and the extra heads up maybe isn't too helpful.

 If the idea was to simply to gain more information about how many papers are prepublished, then I totally agree with asking the question, but I do not see why penalties for non-compliance were necessary.

 If the idea was to handle prepublished papers differently in the review process than non-prepublished ones, then I am not sure why this is necessary.
 Instead, I'll advocate below that we handle the review process of *unblinded* papers differently.

 So I would argue that it might make sense for conferences to request that authors declare prepublication, but that no penalties for noncompliance be used in future years.

 ### Recommendation-But-That's-Actually-An-Orthogonal-Issue: Let's use [OpenReview.Net](http://www.openreview.net)

 I've also read the suggestion that the NLP community switch to running conferences on OpenReview.
 I love OpenReview, and I eagerly await the day when I can go onto a site like OpenReview and pull up any paper in computer science, from any venue, from any year past or present, and find a lively and informative discussion online.

 But OpenReview is a software platform, not a reviewing process.
 It's [specifically designed](https://openreview.net/pdf?id=xf0zSBd2iufMg) to allow conference chairs to configure what information about the reviews and authors should be made public and when.
 It's not designed to answer the policy questions about whether submissions should be anonymous and what happens after they are rejected.